-When you go on a wine tour you may be unsure about how much wine you should drink.
+When you go on a tour you may be unsure about how much you should drink.
 Will I taste too much wine and get drunk.
 I wanted to know How to Not Embarrass Yourself at a Winery.
-In this article, I’ll answer your questions by answering the following questions: How much wine do you consume on guided tours?
+In this article, I’ll answer your questions by answering the following questions: How much do you consume on guided tours?
 How many wineries will you visit?
 Will you get drunk?
-And, how can you prevent yourself from getting drunk on your Kelowna guided wine tour?
+And, how can you prevent yourself from getting drunk on your Kelowna guided tour?

 Know the Facts About Alcohol

 Beer, wine and hard liquor all contain varying amounts of alcohol.
 While consumed responsibly in moderation, consuming too much at once can result in intoxication and alcohol poisoning.
 One standard drink (1 ounce of 80-proof liquor or 12 ounces of beer) will raise your blood alcohol to 0.02%.
 This puts you at risk for injury or legal trouble if you get behind the wheel.
 If you want to lose weight safely but quickly, stick with no more than one standard drink per day.